How to unlock power plans and advanced settings on Surface devices

 After finishing changing, click OK to accept all changes.

-Note After you turn off Connected Standby, instant on/off, and OneNote activation by Surface pen while standby will be unavailable.
+Note After you turn off Connected Standby, instant on/off and OneNote activation by Surface pen while standby will be unavailable.
 When you press the Power button, your Surface will go into hibernation.
-However, after you finish creating or customizing all power plans and settings you can still re-enable Connected Standby to restore all those functionalities.
-And all plans and settings will still remain there even after you enable the Connected Standby.
+However, after you finish creating or customizing all power plans and settings, you can still re-enable Connected Standby to restore all those functionalities.
+And all plans and settings will remain there even after you enable the Connected Standby.

-To turn on Connected Standby you just go to Registry Editor again change the Value data of CsEnabled to 1 and restart your computer.
-Finally, all modern standby features will be back on and your plans and settings will also keep in your system.
+To turn on Connected Standby, you go to Registry Editor again, change the Value data of CsEnabled to 1, and restart your computer.
+Finally, all modern standby features will be back on, and your plans and settings will also be kept in your system.